Transparent heart icon with white outline and + sign.

 All in all, this reminded me of a Disney Channel TV movie that I would have liked as a kid, but wouldn’t have watched over and over.
 Check out the trailer below for a good taste of what to expect.

 The same production company also made Identity Crisis, about a shy girl cloning a more confident copy of herself.
-It has the same vibe, and is also well intended, and comes from an explicitly Christian worldview, but it ends up unintentionally portraying confidence as being bubbly and going on shopping trips with the girls.
+It has the same vibe, is also well intended, and comes from an explicitly Christian worldview, but it ends up unintentionally portraying confidence as being bubbly and going on shopping trips with the girls.
 So it didn’t quite warrant a review.
-Still, it was generally… safe, so if you liked this one, you might want to check it out too.
+Still, it was safe…. and if you liked this one, you might want to check it out too.

 Enjoyed this article?